confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 Tests are already inplace to ensure this change does not change the schema or format of any internal topics.

-Legacy queries, i.e. those started on previous versions of KSQL, will have unwrapped string keys and will wrap values with single field schemas.
+Legacy queries, i.e. those started on previous versions of KSQL, have unwrapped string keys and wrap values with single field schemas.
 To maintain backwards compatibility this must continue to be the case _after_ the proposed work is complete.

-To maintain backwards compatibility of the value schema the new `ksql.persistence.wrap.single.values` setting will be added as a `CompatibilityBreakingConfigDef`.
-It will default to `true` for legacy queries and `false` for new queries, thereby ensuring legacy queries continue to persist single field value schemas wrapped.
+Backwards compatibility of the value schema is maintained as the default for `ksql.persistence.wrap.single.values` is `true`.
+Meaning legacy queries will continue to wrap single-field value schemas.

-No special handling is required to ensure backwards compatibility of key single field schemas, as legacy queries already persist the single string key unwrapped.
+Backwards compatibility of key schemas is maintained as the default for `ksql.persistence.wrap.single.keys` is `false`.
+Meaning legacy queries will continue to not wrap single-field key schemas.

 ## Performance Implications

 The decision to deserialize and serialize values either wrapped or unwrapped is done only when initiating a query.
 From then on the serde classes are working with a fixed schema.
-Therefore there should be no performance implications.
+Therefore there should be no performance implications outside of the cost of serializing and deserializing the wrapper _record_ if the user has configured the query to use them.

 ## Security Implications